huongnguyen2024/huongnguyen2024.github.io/README.md

 	[UNICEF](https://data.unicef.org/)
 	>This dataset is a great source for someone who are interested in diving deep into the difficulties and obstacles of poverty's existence in people's lives.
 	>From these dataset, we can come up with community projects to enhance their lives.
+The data being collected based on different aspects of life that the people all 	over the world are facing from food quality,